jamessouth/VueStyleGuideLinter/README.md

 # vue-style-lint
-A cli style linter for Vue using the rules and recommendations in the [Vue Style Guide](https://vuejs.org/v2/style-guide/).
+A cli style-linter for Vue using the rules and recommendations in the [Vue Style Guide](https://vuejs.org/v2/style-guide/).
 Right now it only checks the order of a component's options as outlined in `Priority C Rules: Recommended - Component/instance options order`.
-Each file must be a [single-file component](https://vuejs.org/v2/guide/single-file-components.html) and the element order must be template - script - style.
+Each file must be a [single-file component](https://vuejs.org/v2/guide/single-file-components.html) and the element order must be `<template>` - `<script>` - `<style>` or if there is no template `<script>` - `<style>` will work also.

 ## Install